r00fio/ruby/README.md

-examples from Hartl Ruby on Rails Tutorialx
+examples from Hartl Ruby on Rails Tutorial.